 The best part?
 When you’re just beginning your career or studying for an MBA, focusing your efforts on finding mentors and building a network can help you succeed.
 However, once you’ve made it up the ladder, you can return the favor by becoming a role model and mentor for finance industry up-and-comers.

 The conflict between having a career and having a family is both very real and pervasive across all industries.
 However, many women find that finance work is surprisingly flexible, and growing more so by the day.
 In fact, one PayScale.com survey listed financial analysts among the top 10 “most flexible jobs” with 74 percent of people working as financial analysts checked the box for “On any day, I can change my schedule and time off.”

-In other words, while careers in finance may be demanding, they may also be uniquely suited to supporting work-life balance -- especially with HR and equality initiatives on your side.
+In other words, while careers in finance and MBAs in finance may be demanding, they may also be uniquely suited to supporting work-life balance -- especially with HR and equality initiatives on your side.
 As Moira Robertson, chief financial officer, Europe region, for GE Energy Services, wrote for The Guardian of the sector’s shift toward more flexible work, “I agree that the finance industry is taking the challenge of the lack of women at senior level seriously and that it accepts that there is a pressing need to do something about it.”

 There is a catch, however.
 Robertson continues, “I do think there is an obligation for employees, men and women alike, to actually define what their work life balance is.
 One size does not fit all and in my experience the folks that do best at finding this are those who communicate clearly what it is that it means to them and then are able to plan constructively with their employer what can be done to achieve it.”

 Nothing says being a woman in the finance industry is easy.
 But is “easy” really what you’re looking for from your career or your life?
 For women looking for something more -- for the chance to make a meaningful difference in an industry uniquely ripe for and in desperate need of their skills, talents and insights -- finance may be the ideal fit.